-Of course, planning and coordinating for (sometimes upward of) hundreds of guests, many of which are family members—and we all know the politics involved with that—is not always seamless.
+Of course, planning and coordinating for (sometimes upward of) hundreds of guests, many of whom are family members—and we all know the politics involved with that—is not always seamless.
 With this responsibility, there are obvious moments of frustration, and any bride can admit that she has a few regrets when reflecting on the planning process or even the big day.
 As a onetime bride, I can honestly say it's most important to be realistic when it comes to expectations.
-You've heard it before, but believe me when I say there will be things that go wrong (even if you thought your plan was foolproof), but the way you approach your role and handle these small slip-ups will make all the difference for not only you but also your guests, groom, partner, and anyone else involved.
+You've heard it before, but believe me when I say there will be things that go wrong (even if you thought your plan was foolproof), but the way you approach your role and handle these small slip-ups will make all the difference for not only you, but also your guests, partner, and anyone else involved.

 For example, one of my aunts happens to have amazing calligraphy skills, and she was more than happy to lend a hand (literally) to create the most beautiful handwritten seating chart, which was one of my favorite details from my wedding.
 The overall message here: Don't be afraid to open the door to help when you need it.
 Anyone who is close to you and cares for you will be thrilled to invest what they can to be a special part of your big day.